Funn Fragments: Practical Magic

 Georgie is entirely spellbound in Practical Magic by Gabrielle Abina.

 Let's try this one more time, Timmy.
+And I need you to concentrate.

-Pick one of these.
+pick one of these.

 Okay.